SantanderMetGroup/visualizeR/README.md

 This package is part of the [climate4R bundle](http://www.meteo.unican.es/climate4r), formed by `loadeR`, `transformeR`, `downscaleR` and `visualizeR`.

-The recommended installation procedure is to use the `install_github` command from the devtools R package.
-See the [installation info](https://github.com/SantanderMetGroup/visualizeR/wiki/installation) instructions in the GitHub [wiki](https://github.com/SantanderMetGroup/visualizeR/wiki).
+The recommended installation procedure is to use the `install_github` command from the devtools R package (see the [installation info](https://github.com/SantanderMetGroup/visualizeR/wiki/installation) in the wiki).

 ```r
 devtools::install_github(c("SantanderMetGroup/transformeR", "SantanderMetGroup/visualizeR"))